Hemateja-Pulikanti/Student_Management_Flask-App/README.md

 ## Deployment

 The application is deployed using [Render](https://render.com/) by connecting to the GitHub repository.
-Click here for the Hosted Website
+Click here for the Hosted Website [Student Management Application](https://student-management-flask-app.onrender.com)